ABOUT THE FOUNDERS

 Martha McCamy, is a change agent, mother, entrepreneur, and psychedelic integration guide.

-Martha worked in the corporate environment for nearly 20 years within the technology industry as a project manager, before walking away from it all to help people find their unique path through psychedelic integration.
+Martha worked in the corporate environment for nearly 20 years within the technology industry as a project manager, before walking away from it all to help people find their unique path through spiritual awakening and psychedelic integration.

 She is the creator of a discovery process that can be used for individual and organizational growth called The Centerline Process.
 The process is designed to highlight core values and authentic purpose so that an individual or organization can stay close to their unique centerline in their journey.
 Her work as a project manager and in taking people through the Centerline Process all influence her style of integration coaching and assistance.